Painting Supplies List

 Brushes & Mediums

-If you're curious about what oil paint colors to use, I have created a chart of what I consider to be the best pigments available.
+I have also created a list of what I consider to be the best pigments available if you'd like to create your own unique color palette.
 You can access that chart and download it as a PDF here.

 Notes: safflower oil and linseed oil both slow down drying times, which can be good or a pain depending on what you are trying to accomplish.
 It’s generally not recommended to mix very much stand alone oil or any other medium in with oil paint.
 Also be sure to follow the fat-over-lean principle for best long-term results (i.e. the thinnest and least oily layer of paint should be on the bottom and the thickest and/or oiliest layer of paint should be on the top).